faizanmasroor/stock-grapher/README.md

 # Purpose
-Stock Finder is a very simple program which uses the Requests API in order to scrape the price of any stock on the Yahoo Finance website.
+Stock Finder is a very simple program that uses the Requests API and Beautiful Soup to scrape the price of any stock of the user's choice from the Yahoo Finance website.